douellette810/warehouse-checkin-app-tlwbob/app/api/README.md

 ## Important Notes

-⚠️ **DO NOT import server-template.js in your React Native app!**
+⚠️ **DO NOT import server-template.txt in your React Native app!**

-The `server-template.js` file uses Node.js modules (express, mssql, etc.) that are not compatible with React Native.
+The `server-template.txt` file contains Node.js server code (express, mssql, etc.) that is not compatible with React Native.
 It should only be used in a separate Node.js backend project.

 The React Native app should only use `client.ts` to make HTTP requests to the backend API.